Improve Vein Health With Healthier Eating Habits

 For some, vein disease runs in the family, increasing their likelihood of having varicose or spider veins.
 In fact, one in three Americans over the age of 45 has some kind of vein disease like varicose veins.

 Certain nutrients can help keep the arteries and veins strong and elastic for lasting overall health.
 Managing your vein health doesn’t have to be hard.
-All it takes is awareness and a little willpower to implement some beneficial changes, such as choosing vein-friendly food and drink to improve how your legs feel and work on the inside.
+All it takes is awareness and a little willpower to implement some beneficial changes, such as choosing food and drinks for good vein health to improve how your legs feel and work on the inside.

 Fill Your Plate with Color